Modern Two

-Building history
+History

-The building was a replacement for the Orphan Hospital, built 1734 on ground owned by Trinity College Kirk on Leith Wynd in the valley between the High Street and Calton Hill, the building held 100 children aged from 7 to 14 years in age and was demolished to make way for the construction of Waverley Station.
+In 1727, Andrew Gairdner, an Edinburgh merchant, founded an Institution for the benefit of orphans.
+In 1734 a collection was made on behalf of the Institution which raised a sum of money which enabled the feuing of an area of ground at 'The Dingwall Park' adjoining the Trinity College Kirk, in the valley between the Netherbow and the Calton Hill in Edinburgh.
+In the same year, William Adam prepared a plan for an Orphan Hospital and the foundation stone was laid.
+Children were moved in the following year.

-The grand style of the building has been attributed to James Bonar WS.
-He was an elder at Lady Glenorchy's Church which stood in the grounds of the original orphanage.
-When the idea of a new railway station in Edinburgh, requiring the demolition of both the orphanage and the church, arose in the early 1830s, he contrived a plan, along with his church patron, Lady Glenorchy, to combine her funds with the compensation from the railway company (ensured in an Act of 1836) to build a very generous new orphanage in the clean country air, west of the city.
-The Lord Provost, John Learmonth, was pulled into the idea around 1833, and he agreed to gift the land required for the project.
-He was however partially using this philanthropic gesture as a carrot to his fellow town councillors to allow development of the remaining land for housing (the area now known as Learmonth).
-Bonar appears to have also provided funds himself, either on a permanent basis, or as a bridge while awaiting the railway compensation.
-The result was a building costing at least double what the original expected budget was.
-This allowed for a truly well-built building in dressed ashlar sandstone, with two feature bellcotes.
+At that time the location was largely undeveloped but over the years various developments such as a slaughterhouse and the North Bridge had encroached.
+Also, the physical condition of the Hospital had deteriorated.
+It was realised that this situation was affecting the health of the children and the decision was made in 1828 to purchase parts of the land conveniently located just to the west of the city, on higher ground above the Dean Village.
+Plans for the replacement Orphan Hospital were drawn up by Thomas Hamilton with an original contract cost of £11,849 and the new Hospital was erected between 1831 and 1833.
+The managers of the Hospital endeavoured to balance the need to secure a suitable building in keeping with its elevated location at a reasonable cost but which did not resemble a workhouse or prison.

-The building, known as the Dean Orphanage, was designed by Thomas Hamilton in 1831 and took three years to build.
+The building, known as the Dean Orphanage, which is the subject of a watercolour painting c.1830 by Thomas Hamilton, took three years to build.
 Built in Craigleith stone from the nearby quarry, it is in English Baroque style with classical detail.
 The towers over the staircases contain chimneys and contribute to the Edinburgh skyline in the west of the city centre.
 The clock above the entrance comes from the original Orphan Hospital and in turn from the 1764 demolition of the Netherbow Port on the High Street, which formerly separated the High Street from the Canongate.

 The building, which is owned by the City of Edinburgh Council, served as the Dean Education Centre for many decades before conversion to a gallery.

 The plot of allotment gardens at the main entrance dates from 1940 when many school grounds were used for such purposes.